 - Comes with 6 preset programs and ability to save 2 custom programs

-- Includes pulse grips and heart rate monitoring chest strap (included)
+- Includes a pulse grip and heart rate monitoring chest strap (included)

 - Bright, easy to read 10″ TFT LCD display